Introduction

 Supplementary Figure Legends

-A. Connection probability between classes of E and I neurons in a rand, a Tuned I, and a Tuned E+I network.
-B. EPSCs and IPSCs in a Tuned I network as observed in a hypothetical voltage clamp recording, averaged across neurons and odors.
-An equivalent plot for a rand network is shown in Figure 1E.
-C,D. Values of observables for rand networks (same as Figure 1G-H) and different structured networks (Scaled I, Tuned I, Tuned E+I).
-E. Network with increased connectivity between the E assembly neurons (α=5) and the 25 I neurons that are most densely connected to the mitral cells activated by a given odor.
-F. Mean firing rate of the network in E in response to learned odors as a function of connection probability.
-Selecting I neurons based on their afferent connectivity could not stabilize activity efficiently.
+A. Connection probability between activated (activ.) or non-activated (non-activ.) mitral cells and assembly or non-assembly neurons.
+B. Connection probability between classes of E and I neurons in a rand, a Tuned I, and a Tuned E+I network.
+C. EPSCs and IPSCs in a Tuned I network as observed in a hypothetical voltage clamp recording, averaged across neurons and odors.
+An equivalent plot for a rand network is shown in Fig. 1E.
+D, E. Values of observables for rand networks (same as Figure 1G-H) and different structured networks (Scaled I, Tuned I, Tuned E+I).
+F. Spike raster plots showing responses of 50 I neurons to two odors (O1: novel odor; O2: learned odor) in a Scaled I and the corresponding Tuned networks (same neurons and odors in the corresponding rand network are shown in Fig. 1C).
+G. Network with increased connectivity between the E assembly neurons (α = 5) and the 25 I neurons that are most densely connected to the mitral cells activated by a given odor.
+H. Mean firing rate of the network in E in response to learned odors as a function of connection probability.
+Activity could not be stabilized efficiently by selecting I neurons based on their afferent connectivity.

 Structured networks: additional results.

-A. Raster plots showing responses of assembly (A) or non-assembly neurons to a learned odor.
-B. Coefficients of variation of the inter-spike interval (ISI) in assembly neurons.
-C. Correlation between activity patterns across E neurons evoked by the same novel odor in different trials as a function of time.
+A. Raster plots showing responses of assembly or non-assembly neurons to a learned odor.
+B. Ratio of the average firing rate of (pseudo-)assembly neurons to non-assembly neurons in response to learned odors.
+C. Coefficients of variation of the inter-spike interval (ISI) in assembly neurons.
+D. Correlation between activity patterns across E neurons evoked by the same novel odor in different trials as a function of time.
 Pink bar indicates odor presentation.
-Note that correlations in response to novel odors are similar across networks and different from responses to learned odors in Scaled and Tuned networks (Fig. 2E) D. Population firing rate in response to learned odors for networks with different probability of E-E connectivity within assemblies (α).
-E. Co-tuning (correlation between E and I currents in individual neurons) as a function of α.
+Note that correlations in response to novel odors are similar across networks and different from responses to learned odors in Scaled and Tuned networks (Fig. 2E).

 Pattern completion: additional results.

 A. Artificial reactivation of E assemblies.
-During 6 Hz baseline activity of the olfactory bulb, a subset of the assembly neurons was artificially reactivated by current injection (500 ms, 28 nA).
+During 6 Hz baseline activity of the olfactory bulb, a subset of the assembly neurons was artificially reactivated by current injection (500 ms, 28 pA).
 Mean firing rates were quantified in the injected assembly neurons (i), in the remaining, non-injected assembly or pseudo-assembly neurons (ii), and in the non-assembly neurons (iii) as a function of time.
 The orange bar indicates duration of current injection.
 B. Correlation between activity patterns across E neurons (output patterns) evoked by a series of input patterns representing a morph of one learned odor into another learned odor.
 Correlations between output patterns are plotted as a function of the correlation between the corresponding OB patterns.
+C. Absolute value of the inhibitory and excitatory recurrent currents averaged over non-assembly neurons (see Fig. 3F for the average over assembly neurons).

 Transformations and dimensionality of activity patterns: additional results.

-A. Projection of activity patterns representing the odor subspace (Fig. 4A) onto the first 2 PCs of the corresponding rand networks (representative examples of one network each).
-B. Scree plot for the PCA results shown in Figure 4D.
-C. Error in the reconstruction of odor-evoked activity patterns as a function of the number of PCs.
+A. Spike raster of 80 E neurons in response to a trajectory within the odor subspace (Fig. 4A) including one pure learned and one pure novel odor.
+B. Projection of activity patterns representing the odor subspace (Fig. 4A) onto the first 2 PCs of the corresponding rand networks (representative examples of one network each).
+C. Scree plot for the PCA results shown in Fig. 4D.
+D. Error in the reconstruction of odor-evoked activity patterns as a function of the number of PCs.
 Euclidean distances between all pairs of activity patterns were calculated in the full-dimensional state space (Df) and in reduced-dimensional embedding spaces (Dl).
 The reconstruction error was defined as 1 – (correlation between Df and Dl).
-D. Participation ratio of the neural activity sampled from different numbers of neurons (50 iterations).
-E. Loadings of neurons on the first two PCs of a rand and a Tuned E+I network (Figure 4D).
-Each line represents one neuron.
-Neurons that are part of the assemblies representing the two learned odors are color-coded in magenta.
-F. For each network and PC, the 100 E neurons with the highest absolute loadings were selected and grouped into 3 categories: neurons part of the two assemblies representing the learned odors, neurons part of the two “pseudo-assemblies” representing the two novel odors, and the remaining neurons (non-assembly).
+E. Participation ratio of the neural activity sampled from different numbers of neurons (50 iterations).
+F. Loading plot: contribution of neurons to the first two PCs of a rand and a Tuned E+I network (Fig. 4D).
+Each line represents one neuron and neurons that are part of the assemblies representing the two learned odors are color-coded in magenta.
+G. For each network and PC, the 100 E neurons with the highest absolute loadings were selected and grouped into 3 categories: neurons part of the two assemblies representing the learned odors, neurons part of the two “pseudo-assemblies” representing the two novel odors, and the remaining neurons (non-assembly).

 Differences in dM between rand and Tuned networks may involve differences in the distance between class centers and/or differences in intra-class variability.
 To dissect the contributions of these effects we compared three distance measures: